aditichandure/movie-correlation-python-/README.md

 # Movie Correlation Analysis and EDA using Python
 This repository provides a movie correlation analysis and exploratory data analysis(EDA) using Python.
-This analysis aims to explore the relationships and correlation
+This analysis aims to explore the relationships and correlation.

 ## Dataset